azimuttapp/azimutt/libs/connector-mariadb/README.md

 # MariaDB connector

-This library is able to connect to [MariaDB](https://mariadb.com), extract its schema and more...
+This library allows to connect to [MariaDB](https://mariadb.com), extract its schema and more...

 It lists all schemas, tables, columns, relations and types and format them in a JSON Schema.